thecaligarmo/oriented_matroids/README.md

 ### Common errors

-If you get "SSL" errors, try the fixes found on: [https://ask.sagemath.org/question/51130/ssl-error-using-sage-pip-install-to-download-a-package/](ask sagemath)
+If you get "SSL" errors, try the fixes found on: [ask sagemath](https://ask.sagemath.org/question/51130/ssl-error-using-sage-pip-install-to-download-a-package/)